 - Erectile dysfunction (impotence) is a sexual dysfunction resulting from the inability of men to develop, or hold an erection during sexual intercourse

 How is Prostate Cancer Treated?

-A treatment for Prostate Cancer depends on a number of factors, which include:
+A treatment of Prostate Cancer depends on a number of factors that include:

 - Histological type of the Prostate Cancer